web analytics

 What is the umpire’s role in badminton?

 • Ensure the enforcement of the badminton rules in competition.
-Promptly pronounce foul that committed by the players.
+Promptly pronounce the foul committed by the players.

 • Ruling on the appeal made by the player before the next serve.